Allbirds Inc. (BIRD) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Allbirds Inc. (BIRD) is $3.19, which is $1.52 above the current market price.
-The public float for BIRD is 92.83M, and currently, short sellers hold a 9.26% ratio of that floaft.
-The average trading volume of BIRD on March 21, 2023 was 2.35M shares.
+The average price point forecasted by analysts for Allbirds Inc. (BIRD) is $3.19, which is $1.49 above the current market price.
+The public float for BIRD is 92.83M, and currently, short sellers hold a 9.26% ratio of that float.
+The average trading volume of BIRD on March 24, 2023 was 2.40M shares.

 BIRD’s Market Performance

-BIRD’s stock has seen a 0.00% decrease for the week, with a -59.38% drop in the past month and a -62.58% fall in the past quarter.
-The volatility ratio for the week is 8.58%, and the volatility levels for the past 30 days are at 9.58% for Allbirds Inc. The simple moving average for the last 20 days is -48.89% for BIRD stock, with a simple moving average of -67.92% for the last 200 days.
+The stock of Allbirds Inc. (BIRD) has seen a 8.49% increase in the past week, with a -58.03% drop in the past month, and a -51.06% fall in the past quarter.
+The volatility ratio for the week is 8.54%, and the volatility levels for the past 30 days are at 10.27% for BIRD.
+The simple moving average for the last 20 days is -43.17% for BIRD stock, with a simple moving average of -66.46% for the last 200 days.

 Analysts’ Opinion of BIRD